Skip to Content

 A hormonal change sequence occurs during a Golden Retriever’s heat cycle.
 The time of first heat marks the onset of fertility, and it’s repeated every 6 months for the rest of your dog’s life.

-While some age-related variations will occur during your dog’s life, a Golden Retriever’s heat cycle typically happens in four stages.
+While some age-related variations will occur during your dog’s life, a Golden Retriever’s menstrual cycle typically happens in four stages.

-The proestrus stage in a Golden Retriever heat cycle is the initial period of the cycle and lasts around 4-20 days.
+The proestrus stage in a canine fertility period is the initial period of the cycle and lasts around 4-20 days.
 The following signs characterize this period:

 • Swollen vulva and teats.